 Prayers can work miracles!
 Our prayer chain involves dozens of people praying for the needs of others.If you would like to submit a prayer request to our prayer chain or be part of the prayer chain please email email@example.com or contact Sheila Timmerman in the parish office.

 Families, faith and FUN!
-That is what Christian Family Movement (CFM) is all about.
-By joining CFM, families will be placed in a group with about 5-8 other families to share in friendship and support.
+That is what Family Fellowship Ministry is all about.
+By joining a Family Fellowship group, families will be placed in a group with about 5-8 other families to share in friendship and support.
 These small groups meet monthly and engage in fellowship, charity, prayer and study to more fully live out the Christian faith in the world and in their homes.
 Groups are forming now.
-Please use the links below to register for the 2018-2019 CFM year.
+Please use the links below to register for the 2019-20 academic year.

 A Prayer Shawl is a hand crafted knitted or crochet shawl that is given to an individual who is in need of prayer, hope, comfort and love.
 The purpose of the shawl is to let the recipient know that they are being thought of and prayed for in difficult times.